Chealion/homelab/README.md

 ## Argo CD

 Two app of apps to create all the applications in Argo CD.
+Values are stored in one directory

 ### Infra